 And so, as we reported, there are boat shipments and Qatari air shipments that are helping direct those arms into the theater in Syria.

-CORNISH: Now, to talk more about what's going on in serious then, what sort of weapons are we talking about?
-And who were the recipients of these weapons?
+CORNISH: Now, to talk more about what's going on in Syria, then, what sort of weapons are we talking about, and who were the recipients of these weapons?

-MAZZETTI: Antitank weapons, small arms and munitions, there are reports of anti-aircraft weapons although those are difficult to track.
+MAZZETTI: Antitank weapons, small arms, ammunition; there are reports of anti-aircraft weapons, although those are difficult to track.
 They are coming in primarily through Turkey and, again, assisted by the Qataris.
-So they're coming in to northern Syria and they're primarily going to rebel groups in the northern part of Syria that, at least the U.S. would say, are more Islamist in nature, are more interested in an Islamic state in Syria post-Assad.
-As opposed to some of the more, quote-unquote, "secular groups" that the Saudis and the Americans have been helping to train for some time.
+So they're coming in to northern Syria, and they're primarily going to rebel groups in the northern part of Syria that - at least the U.S. would say - are more Islamist in nature, are more interested in a - Islam state in Syria, post-Assad; as opposed to some of the more, quote-unquote, "secular groups" that the Saudis and the Americans have been helping to train for some time.

 CORNISH: So help us understand the dynamics here with Turkey and the Turkish government.
 Are they complicit in this?

-MAZZETTI: Turkey is at least taking a hands-off attitude, where they're certainly allowing it, if they're not actually complicit.
-I mean, there's only really two places to get the arms into Syria, either Jordan or Turkey.
-We've seen that Turkey has been a far wider, more busy pipeline because the Turks have indicated they would like to arms the Syrian rebels.
+MAZZETTI: Turkey is at least taking a hands-off attitude; where they're certainly allowing it, if they're not actually complicit.
+I mean, there's only - really - two places to get the arms in, into Syria; either Jordan or Turkey.
+We've seen that Turkey has been a far wider, more busy pipeline because the Turks have indicated they would like to arm the Syrian rebels.
 And so, Qatar at least is primarily seeing Turkey as an ally in this effort.